Expensify/App/docs/API.md

 - For deep links like `StartAppWhileSignedInAndOpenWorkspace`, create separate commands for each specific scenario like `StartAppWhileSignedIn` and `OpenWorkspace`, where both requests will be triggered in parallel.

 ## FAQ

-Q: How should error messages be persisted to Onyx?
+### How should error messages be persisted to Onyx?

-A:- The API layer Pusher onyxData should set specific error messages.
+- The API layer Pusher onyxData should set specific error messages.
 - In cases where the API does not set an error, a generic error message can be set in the API.write onyxData `failureData` block.
 - Previous errors should be cleared by local onyxData when a new request is made

-Q: How should we remove local data from the store if the data no longer exist in the server? eg. local policy data for policies the user is no longer a member of.
+### How should we remove local data from the store if the data no longer exist in the server? eg. local policy data for policies the user is no longer a member of.

-A: Use Onyx.set(key, null) for each data (eg. policy) not found in the server.
+Use Onyx.set(key, null) for each data (eg. policy) not found in the server.